-This is an exciting opportunity for me to serve as the Marketing and eNews Editor for NCSM.
+This is an exciting opportunity for me to serve as the Marketing Chair for NCSM.
 My own mathematics education values have been shaped by this organization's mission and vision and all the benefits available to me as a member.
 I have had the privilege of being on the NCSM board for the past three years and have been able to experience what it takes to move this organization forward so that our members are excited to be part of the organization and want to share that excitement with others.
 That is the way we grow our role as the premier mathematics leadership organization.

 Communication and collaboration are two of the heartbeats of NCSM and provide the support to both our members and our organization.
 As the Marketing Chair, I will work hard to ensure that these heartbeats remain strong through communication venues that reach all members from a variety of media.
 This opportunity for shared leadership is important and helps us achieve the goals that we have for all students to have a deeper understanding of mathematics.
 The connections across the NCSM organization and membership are energizing and spark phenomenal professional growth.
 I look forward to being part of that energy.